HsnHmrc/Northwind_Data_Analysis/README.md

 ✔ Perform **Exploratory Data Analysis (EDA)** to uncover sales trends, customer behavior, and product performance.
 ✔ Use **SQL queries** to extract meaningful insights from the database.
 ✔ Build **Power BI visualizations** for interactive and data-driven storytelling.
-✔ Conduct **category-based sales analysis** and identify potential business opportunities.
+✔ Conduct **deep analysis** and identify potential business opportunities.

 ---